 Catalonia has always sat rather uncomfortably on Spain’s northeastern tip, yet never fully managed to break away.
 After centuries of being controlled by a central Spanish government, who used this region for their own ends, a Catalan Republic was finally declared again in 1931, though it was short-lived.
 The Spanish Civil War began in 1936, and as Catalonia held out against the Republicans, they were punished in the ensuing decades of Franco’s dictatorship with the suppression of their language, dance and other cultural traditions.
 Franco even tried to water down the local culture by encouraging immigration from across Spain, but in testament to the strength of the Catalan character, the spirit survived.
 Read more

-More about Catalonia
+More Catalonia articles

 If you’re looking to get away from it all, and a chance to see the real Spain, then stay at a countryside hotel in Catalonia.